-4.2 Financial instruments
+4.2 Financial Instruments

-Provision for expected credit losses (ECLS) of trade receivables
+Provision for expected credit losses of trade receivables

-The Company uses a provision matrix to calculate ECLs for trade receivables.
-The provision rates are based on days past due for groupings of various customer segments that have similar loss patterns (i.e. by geography, product type, customer type and rating, coverage by letters of credit and other forms of credit insurance).
+The Company uses a provision matrix to calculate ECL's for trade receivables.
+The provision rates are based on days past due for groupings of various customer segments that have similar loss patterns. (i.e. by geography, product type, customer type and rating, coverage by letters of credit and other forms of credit insurance).

 The provision matrix is initially based on the Company's historical observed default rates.
-The Company will calibrate the matrix to adjust the historical credit loss experience with forward-looking information.
+The company will calibrate the matrix to adjust the historical credit loss experience with forward-looking information.
 For instance, if forecast economic conditions (i.e. gross domestic product) are expected to deteriorate over the next year which can lead to an increased number of defaults in the publishing segment of the manufacturing sector, the historical default rates are adjusted.
 At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analysed.

 The assessment of the correlation between historical observed default rates, forecast economic conditions and ECLs is a significant estimate.
 The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
 The Company's historical credit loss experience and forecast of economic conditions may also not be representative of customer's actual default in the future.
-The information about the ECLs on the Company's trade receivables is disclosed in Note 14.